 "I noticed others had signs up and noticed they were not asked to take them down and decided to follow suit," Hearn said.
 "The town is not enforcing the ordinance."

-Goodman said during Patch's Coffee with the Candidates that if the town asked for his signs to be removed, he would comply.
+Goodman said during Patch's that if the town asked for his signs to be removed, he would comply.
 Hearn said he would too.

 One coveted advertising location in town is still devoid of campaign signs: the end of Berlin G. Myers Parkway.
 In years past, the town has cracked down heavily on signs displayed there, so many candidates may have learned their lesson.
 But the rest of the town seems up for stakes.